Memories from the Royal Postmasters Gudhem Repeater Station

 Repairmen by the Examination Desk, circa 1939, 1940

-Auxillary work, such as cleaning, (we hade very well polished floors!) and to every morning ride up to Grågåsen to get the mail at Norbergs, later Ingerhages, was shared on a monthly basis between the three wives.
+Auxillary work, such as cleaning, (we had very well polished floors!) and to every morning ride up to Grågåsen to get the mail at Norbergs, later Ingerhages, was shared on a monthly basis between the three wives.

 The Impacts of the War